 Anthony: She sent us to a lender who told us how much we needed to save and how much we would need to put down.
 He ran our credit scores and told me I needed to pay the balance on my Discover card to make my credit rating better.
-He explained escrow, points, and PMI.
+He explained escrow, points and PMI [private mortgage insurance].

 How long did it take you to save enough for a down payment, and how did you do it?

 Anthony: Three or four months.
 We had some money in the bank, but we needed more.
 It took a couple of months to get enough.
 We didn't eat out.
 We didn't buy so many things.
 I got a new job that paid more, so that helped.

 OK, the money's in the bank.
 You're ready to shop.
 What was that like?